-A loop car will typically carry 1000 people per day (hat's 250 times better than your car) and make 90 trips for the energy cost of one car trip per person today.
+A loop car will typically carry 1,000 people per day (that's 250 times better than your car) and make 90 trips for the energy cost of one car trip per person today.

 Would you rather have an hour commute or four minutes?
-Would you rather have noise, pollution and scary traffic, or greener and quiet?
-Would you rather have time for family, friends and neighbors or time fighting traffic?
+Would you rather have noise, pollution and scary traffic, or greenery and quiet?
+Would you rather have time for family, friends and neighbors—or time fighting traffic?
 As people answer these questions, they will decide where to live.

 Edenicity is the parameter that will make or break every city's success and ultimately reshape our future so it is long and abundant.

 If you enjoyed Episode 8, please be sure to subscribe so you don't miss a show, and please join me next time when I'll apply the design process of factoring to neighborhoods.
 Perhaps the strangest thing about this exercise is how, despite vast improvements to quality of life and the environment, the end result doesn't look weird at all.